 The foster parent adoption process is initiated when you are licensed as a foster parent and a child is placed in your care.
 If you are a family member, this step may not be necessary.
 The child services agency then evaluates the child’s dependency case.
 If the child is deemed dependent upon the state, then they may become legally free for adoption.
 This requires parental rights to be terminated from their biological parents.
 If you want to adopt the child, you will be required to undergo a thorough investigation from the child services agency, which will include background checks and home visits.
 If you have been a foster parent for a long amount of time, this process may not take very long.
 You will have to attend court hearings throughout the process that will review your situation.
 The last one will be a finalization hearing to establish yourself as an adoptive parent to your child.

 You should hire an adoption attorney to make sure the process goes smoothly.
 You will have to deal with state agencies, such as child services, and court processes.
 The government may ask you to submit to background checks that cause issues to arise and you will need an attorney to help you refocus on what is important – adopting your child.
 Your attorney can answer questions from government agencies and attend court hearings on your behalf.
 You may have to deal with those entities as well, but overall the process will be much less stressful with an attorney by your side.

 Call Law Offices of Rick D. Banks Today

 We have managed foster parent adoption for many people throughout the years, and we can help you too.
-Call us at (559) 222-4891 for more information.
+To schedule a no obligation consultation, call (559)222-4891